 The 24karat edition of Pawnbroker Pawn Shop Software adds electronic fingerprinting, drivers license scanning (except GA, TX) and FTP LEADS Reporting.
 (Scanning driver licenses populates the new-client screen with information encoded in the license 2D barcode.)

-Pawn software (or a 'program') is a computer application ('app') that installs on a PC or laptop and is used by pawn shops around the world to manage their businesses including POS.
-PPSS provides software for Australia, Belize, Canada, Germany, Ireland, Israel, Jamaica, Las Vegas, Mexico, New Zealand, Puerto Rico, South Africa, The Philippines and The United Kingdom (UK).
+Pawn software (or a 'program') is a computer application ('app') that installs on a PC or laptop and is used by pawn shops around the world to manage their businesses including client management, pawn and buy outright, reporting and POS (Point of Sale).

 Pawnbroker Pawn Shop Software is a one-time payment with no annual or monthly prepaid support fees.

 Prices of other programs are significantly higher and monthly or annual payments for 'support' are required.
-(Starting with the 2nd year there is a small annual payment of $150 for software maintenance - not to be confused with 'customer support'.)
+(Starting with the 2nd year there is a small annual software maintenance of $195 (not to be confused with 'customer support'.)

 Other programs that reside on websites are 'web based' in that they are installed on a remote computer and the shop must have an Internet connection and a web browser to access the program.
 A (high) endless ever-increasing monthly payment is required.

 The monthly payment increases?
 Yes.
 Just ask those who have been using a web-based program for a prolonged period of time.
 The cost of most things go up over time but with pawn software, developers are keenly aware that pawn-shop owners (and employees) are very reluctant to mess with converting and having to learn (and purchase!) a different program, i.e., they are 'locked in', spawning the temptation to gouge end users with frequent and large increases in the cost of operating the software.

 The 'cheapest' software costs the least up front and over time.